-Region: Toraja, Sulawesi
+- Region: Toraja, Sulawesi

-Growing Altitude: 1,400 - 1,900 meters
+- Growing Altitude: 1,400 - 1,900 meters

-Variety: Bourban, Pacas, Pacamara
+- Variety: Bourban, Pacas, Pacamara

-Harvest Period: May – October
+- Harvest Period: July - September

-Milling Process: Washed, Sun Dried
+- Milling Process: Washed, Sun Dried

-Aroma: Chocolate, Almond
+- Aroma: Chocolate, Almond

-Flavour: Spicy, Sweet, Smokey
+- Flavour: Spicy, Sweet, Smokey

-Body: Rich, Full
+- Body: Rich, Full

 Like Sumatran coffees, the cup profile of Toraja has been called deep and brooding, with muted fruit notes and rustic sweetness and often a pungent spicy quality.

 Sulawesi Toraja coffee is grown at relatively high altitudes on the island of Sulawesi, formerly called Celebes (the Dutch colonial name), located in the middle of the Indonesia's Malay archipelago.
 Toraja coffee is also referred to as Celebes.